Physical Activity and Sports

 Goal: Gradual reintroduction of work/school activities.

-Stage 2: Light Aerobic Exercise
+Stage 2: Aerobic Exercise

 Activity: Walking or stationary cycling at slow to medium pace.